pdfplum/pdfplum/pdf-generator/POSTINSTALL.md

 If `OUTPUT_STORAGE_BUCKET` is set, you need to allow writes to where generated pdf files are going to be stored too:

     match /b/${param:OUTPUT_STORAGE_BUCKET}/o {
-      // Allow access to the path where generated pdf files will be stored match /{outputs_path} {
+      // Allow access to the generated pdf file path match /{outputs_path} {
         allow write;
       }